codekitchen/round_game/TASKS.md

 - [x] save game recordings
 - [x] switch players
 - [ ] logging
-- [ ] end game if no clients are connected
+- [ ] end game if no clients are connected for N seconds
 - [ ] keep retrying when electing new player fails
 - [ ] timeout player quickly (2s?) if unresponsive, to keep the game moving